 WHY is this medicine prescribed?

-Cefazolin injection is used to treat certain infections caused by bacteria including skin, bone, joint, genital, blood, heart valve, respiratory tract (including pneumonia), biliary tract, and urinary tract infections.
-Cefazolin injection also may be used before, during, and sometimes for a brief period after surgery in order to prevent the patient from getting an infection.
+Cefazolin injection is used to treat certain infections caused by bacteria.
+Cefazolin injection also may be used around the time of surgery in order to prevent the patient from getting an infection.
 Cefazolin injection is in a class of medications called cephalosporin antibiotics.
 It works by killing bacteria.

 Antibiotics such as cefazolin injection will not work for colds, flu, or other viral infections.
-Taking antibiotics when they are not needed increases your risk of getting an infection later that resists antibiotic treatment.
+Taking antibiotics when they are not needed may cause them not to work later when you do have an infection from bacteria.

 Are there OTHER USES for this medicine?